TobiasPSP/doneland_sources/Tools/Software/EspHome/Review Device Entities/README.md

 # Review Device Entities

-> Understanding "Entities" And Checking That ESPHome Device Works As Intended
+> Understanding Entities And Checking That ESPHome Device Works As Intended